alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 Therefore, the EasyMock will help you to validate that the logic to use the dependencies from your unit in the expected way.
 You can see more freatures from EasyMock at the [official documentation](https://easymock.org/user-guide.html#verification).

+# TDD - Test Driven Development
+After creating the test, we should implement the unit, do in a cycle step: run test, implement/fix, run test.
+So, the implementation is incomplete until the test had passed.
+In these example, the implementation to the test can be [that](code in github).

 # TODO